angular/angular/aio/content/guide/styleguide.md

 **Avoid** indicates something you should almost never do.
-Code examples to *avoid* have an unmistakeable red header.
+Code examples to *avoid* have an unmistakable red header.

 </div>